thigcampos/docsets/README.md

 Utility terminal app to manage docsets for Guia.

 ## License
-Similar to Guia, this project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.
 See the [LICENSE](LICENSE) file for more information.